lemascthai/lemasc/README.md

-# lemasc
+# Welcome to our github!
-Lemasc Official Project Release
+This is the official Lemasc Software Release Repositary.
+This includes source codes, software release and More!